ccs-amsterdam/r-course-material/tutorials/rvest.md

 Web Scraping with RVest
 ================
-Wouter van Atteveldt & Kasper Welbers
+Kasper Welbers, Wouter van Atteveldt & Philipp Masur 2021-12
-2020-10

 -   [What is web scraping and why learn it?](#what-is-web-scraping-and-why-learn-it)